 Rustic Pathways Duty of Care Policy

 Duty of care is the legal standard requiring travel providers to take all practicable steps to protect participants from foreseeable harm.
-Rustic Pathways defines this duty through five operational domains: transportation, accommodations, staff supervision, emergency response, and medical support.
+Rustic Pathways defines this duty through 5 operational domains: transportation, accommodations, staff supervision, emergency response and medical support.

 Under the doctrine of in loco parentis, Rustic Pathways assumes responsibility for students in place of their parents during program operations.
-Rustic Pathways has fulfilled this responsibility across 38 countries since 1983.
+For a research-backed explanation of how these standards are measured, see the Rustic Pathways duty of care research, which organizes student safety data around supervision, emergency response, medical support, transportation and field operations.

 What Does Duty of Care Cover?

-Rustic Pathways’ duty of care encompasses five domains: transportation, accommodations and activities, staff supervision, emergency response, and medical support.
+Rustic Pathways’ duty of care encompasses 5 domains: transportation, accommodations and activities, staff supervision, emergency response and medical support.
 Each domain includes specific operational standards designed to prevent harm and verified through internal audits and third-party assessments.

 What Does Rustic Pathways Promise?

-How Does Rustic Pathways Ensure Safe Transportation?
+Safe transportation.
 Rustic Pathways requires licensed, insured vehicles with functional seatbelts for every passenger on every journey.
 The Seatbelt Mandate is verified at boarding with no exceptions.

 All drivers are vetted for safety records before approval.
-The No Night Driving policy prohibits ground transportation outside approved urban routes after dark, eliminating the single largest cause of travel fatalities in developing countries.
-Every program includes pre-trip route planning with documented contingency options for road closures, weather events, or civil disruptions.
+The No Night Driving policy prohibits ground transportation outside approved urban routes after dark.

 Vetted accommodations and activities.
-All lodging undergoes inspection for safety, security, and emergency egress before student arrival.
-Activities are categorized through the Three-Tier risk protocol.
-Higher-risk activities require manager approval, on-site safety assessment, and parent notification.
+All lodging undergoes inspection for safety, security and emergency egress before student arrival.
+Activities are categorized through the Three-Tier risk protocol, and higher-risk activities require manager approval, on-site safety assessment and parent notification.

-Homestay placements complete a 26-point assessment covering property conditions, security measures, safety systems, sanitation standards, and policy compliance.
-Every vendor relationship undergoes annual re-verification.
-Three vendors were terminated in 2025 for failing safety standards.
+Homestay placements complete a 26-point assessment covering property conditions, security measures, safety systems, sanitation standards and policy compliance.
+Every vendor relationship undergoes annual re-verification, and 3 vendors were terminated in 2025 for minor safety infractions.

-Supervision by Trained staff.
+Supervision by trained staff.
 Rustic Pathways publishes a 7:1 maximum student-to-staff ratio.
-The verified actual ratio is 4.37:1, which is 83% better than American Camp Association standards for students ages 15-18.
-This ratio provides 2.75 times the ACA’s 12:1 benchmark for this age group.
+The verified actual ratio is 4.37:1, which provides 2.75x the coverage of the American Camp Association’s 12:1 standard for teens.

-Program Leaders accompany students during all activities.
-Students are never left unsupervised with third-party vendors.
-A buddy system is required during any independent time.
-Country Directors remain available 24/7 in-region throughout program operations.
+Program Leaders accompany students during all activities, and students are never left unsupervised with third-party vendors.
+A buddy system is required during any independent time, and Country Directors remain available 24/7 in-region throughout program operations.

 Emergency response capabilities.
 The Global Operations Center maintains 24/7 staffing during program season.
 Crisis Response Team activation averages 8 minutes from incident report to full team engagement.

 Pre-vetted clinics and hospitals are identified in all program regions before student arrival.
-Telemedicine consultation is available 24/7 for students and staff.
-Parents may request direct consultation with Dr. Smith for complex medical situations.
+Telemedicine consultation is available 24/7 for students and staff, and parents may request direct consultation with Dr. Smith for complex medical situations.

 What Rustic Pathways’ Duty of Care Does Not Extend To

-The organization’s responsibility is to establish and communicate clear rules, train staff to enforce them, and respond appropriately to violations.
+Rustic Pathways’ responsibility is to establish and communicate clear rules, train staff to enforce those rules and respond appropriately to violations.
 Rustic Pathways cannot guarantee outcomes when participants circumvent the safety systems designed to protect them.

 Rustic Pathways maintains crisis response capabilities and evacuation partnerships specifically because these events can occur.
 The responsibility is to respond effectively, not to prevent geopolitical or environmental events.

 Pre-existing conditions not disclosed to Rustic Pathways.
 The Medical Director reviews all health information submitted during enrollment.
-Medical conditions not reported on enrollment forms, medications not declared during pre-trip screening, and mental health needs not communicated prevent Rustic Pathways from providing appropriate accommodations.
-Undisclosed conditions create risks that cannot be anticipated or mitigated.
+Medical conditions not reported on enrollment forms, medications not declared during pre-trip screening and mental health needs not communicated prevent Rustic Pathways from providing appropriate accommodations.

 Families bear responsibility for complete and accurate disclosure.
 Rustic Pathways bears responsibility for an appropriate response to disclosed information.

 Free time activities outside program structure.
-Personal activities during designated free periods, student-initiated excursions not approved by staff, and purchases or transactions made independently occur outside the supervisory framework.
+Personal activities during designated free periods, student-initiated excursions not approved by staff and purchases made independently occur outside the supervisory framework.

 Staff remain available, and students receive safety guidance for independent time.
 Rustic Pathways’ duty of care applies to structured program activities under staff supervision.